panoply/spx/docs/src/views/docs/usage/resource-evaluation.md

 permalink: '/usage/resource-evaluation/index.html'
 layout: base.liquid
 group: usage
+anchors:
+  - Resource Evaluation
+  - Configuration
+  - Attribute Directives
+  - Script Evaluation
+  - Load Event
+  - Style Evaluation
 ---

 # Resource Evaluation

-External resources linked within `<script>`, `<link>`, or those which dictate the browser's treatment of external references are categorized as **Resources** in SPX.
-As SPX governs rendering operations, it's crucial to be intentional about how it manages such assets and files that require evaluation.
-While SPX is configured by default to handle a limited subset of resource elements without additional configuration, developers are strongly encouraged to fine-tune and expand support to align with their application's specific requirements.

-> For optimal performance, it's recommended to minimize resource evaluation to the absolute minimum and ideally trigger project execution at runtime only.

----
+In SPX, external resources such as those referenced by `<script>`, `<link>`, or any other elements that influence how the browser handles external content, are classified as **Resources**.
+Given SPX's control over rendering, it's vital to approach the management of these resources with intentionality, especially concerning how they are evaluated or loaded.

+By default, SPX is set up to manage a basic set of resource elements without needing extra configuration.
+However, for tailored performance and functionality, developers are encouraged to customize and broaden this support to match their application's unique needs.

+> To maximize efficiency, it's advisable to limit resource evaluation to only what is strictly necessary and, where possible, delay the execution of project-specific scripts until runtime.
+This approach not only optimizes load times but also ensures that resources are loaded in a manner that best serves the application's dynamic requirements.

 # Configuration

-Control over resources is facilitated through the `eval` configuration option upon connection.
-This option can accept either a `boolean` or an `object` type.
-When passing an `object`, each key represents a resource tag.
-You can provide [Attribute Selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors) to instruct SPX to apply evaluation accordingly.
+Control over resource evaluation in SPX is managed through the `eval` configuration option during connection setup.
+This option can be set to either a `boolean` value or an `object`.
+If you choose to use an `object`, each key should correspond to a resource tag name.
+By specifying [Attribute Selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors) for these tags, you can direct SPX to evaluate resources based on specific attributes, thereby customizing how and when these resources are processed.

-### Default Options

 <!-- prettier-ignore -->
 ```js